6tonystark6/6tonystark6.github.io/_pages/about.md

 **Chihan Huang**, Xiaobo Shen

-Deep hashing excels in retrieval but remains vulnerable to adversarial attacks.
-Existing methods rarely address targeted black-box attacks on these models.
+Deep hashing excels at retrieval but is vulnerable to adversarial attacks, especially in targeted black-box scenarios.
 We propose EmbSTar, an efficient multi-branch attack framework.
-It first distills a knockoff model, then uses novel Target Fusion and Adaptation modules to semantically align adversarial images with a target.
-This enables powerful, query-efficient attacks.
-Extensive experiments show EmbSTar achieves state-of-the-art performance in targeted black-box scenarios.
+It distills a knockoff model and employs novel Target Fusion and Adaptation modules to semantically align adversarial images with a target, enabling powerful, query-efficient attacks.
+Experiments confirm EmbSTar's state-of-the-art performance.
 </div>
 </div>

 # 🎖 Honors and Awards
-- *2025.12* Top Moral Student at NJUST (Top 0.1%)
+- *2025.12* BYD Scholarship (Top 0.1%)
 - *2024.09* Top Moral Student at NJUST (Top 0.3%)
 - *2024.09* Superior Scholarship at NJUST
 - *2024.04* First Prize Scholarship at NJUST
 - *2023.04* First Prize Scholarship at NJUST

 # 📖 Educations
-- *2026.09 -  (incoming)*, PhD at Hong Kong University of Science and Technology.
+- *2026.09 -  (incoming)*, PhD Student at Hong Kong University of Science and Technology.
-- *2022.09 - 2026.06*, undergraduate at Nanjing University of Science and Technology.
+- *2022.09 - 2026.06*, Undergraduate Student at Nanjing University of Science and Technology.

-/ / # 💬 Invited Tal
+# 💬 Invited Talk
-/ / / - *2021.06*, Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-/ / / - *2021.03*, Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  \| [\[video\]](https://github.com/)

 # 🔧 Services
 ## Conference Reviewer